nodejs/i18n/guides/CROWDIN.md

 ## Priorities

 There is a lot of content to translate, and to manage priorities we're using [Crowdin Prioritizing Files](https://support.crowdin.com/files-management/#prioritizing-files) system.
-Before translating something, please take a look on priority level mark:
+Before translating something, please take a look at the priority level mark:

 ![priorities](https://user-images.githubusercontent.com/28801003/79640499-9a2fec00-819a-11ea-8eb3-ce0343791b8f.png)

 ## Translation Memory

-Versioned documentation means that's some content is not changes between versions.
-As result, we have duplicates, which we pre-translate with [Translation Memory](https://support.crowdin.com/translation-memory/).
-In addition, TM can be shared between all projects inside Node.js organizations.
+Versioned documentation means that some content is not changed between versions.
+As result, we have duplicates, which are pre-translated with [Translation Memory](https://support.crowdin.com/translation-memory/).
+In addition, TM can be shared between all projects inside the Node.js organization.